marick/structural-typing/README.md

 nil
 ```

-You can add more than one check per key by enclosing them in a vector:
+You can add more than one check per key by enclosing them in a vector.

 ```clojure
 (global-type/named! :even-point [:x :y] {:x [even? pos?] :y [even? pos?]})